MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbServer/management-tools/statistics-manager/troubleshoot.md

   - Se a conexão for em proxy, marque a configuração de proxy.

-  - Verifique se log de StatsMan do computador ouvinte para problemas com sua configuração.
+  - Verifique se há problemas com a configuração no log do estado do estado do ouvinte do computador.

   - **4005** - Não foi possível desserializar o XML